dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

 ## Contract symbol

-To aid in discovery, the contract descriptor should be exported by the module hosting the .NET runtime with the name `DotNetRuntimeContractDescriptor` using the C symbol conventions of the target platform.
-That is, on platforms where such symbols typically have an `_` prepended, this symbol should be exported as `_DotNetRuntimeContractDescriptor`.
+To aid in discovery, the contract descriptor should be exported by the module hosting the .NET runtime with the name `DotNetRuntimeContractDescriptor` using the C symbol naming conventions of the target platform.

 In scenarios where multiple .NET runtimes may be present in a single process, diagnostic tooling should look for the symbol in each loaded module to discover all the runtimes.